 So do you or members of your team delay writing a report, find emails a constant distraction, constantly doing things with five minutes to spare or find a task overwhelming and not knowing where to start?
 Then let me introduce you to that awful creature who eats into our souls, its name is ‘Procrastination’!
 Want to find a way of focusing and getting those jobs done?
 Read on to find out how…

-The days are longer and the weather’s on a positive turn which is all great … then the to-do lists start: Spring cleaning, the gardening, new ideas need to be put into place for business growth and the easiest solution?
+The days are longer, which is great … then the to-do lists start: Spring cleaning, the gardening, new ideas need to be put into place for business growth and the easiest solution?
 Find something else to do!

 It happens to the best of us.
 All those tasks we should focus on completing, yet, we come up with a variety of excuses for why it can’t be started.
 This wonderful creature called ‘Procrastination’ eats away at our levels of personal productivity.
 Causing us to feel guilty, reduce motivation and lead to lower levels of efficiency!

 For example, how many times do you re-read emails and think “I’ll deal with that shortly”?
 Postpone high level tasks?
 Uncertain whether the output will be up to perceived expectations so put it off until in a better frame of mind or even adopt a ‘Last-minute’ approach?

 I’m as guilty as the next person especially in areas I’m not initially sure about or not interested in doing but are still important (ie Accounts, shudder with the thought!).
 But the benefits from getting on and completing far outweigh the mental anguish received by avoiding them.

 Sometimes the most obvious way is the correct way.
 We must make ourselves aware of what they are rather than knowing they are just around ‘that’ corner so we subconsciously travel a different route!
 So here are my 7 triggers that lead us to avoidance and considerations to address them: